faceleg/pagesofinterest.net/_posts/2023-11-20-an-engineers-tools-yours-for-life.md

 {% picture jpt-webp "images/an-engineers-tools-yours-for-life-hands.jpg" --alt {{ Kinesis Advantage360 }} --picture class="post-inline-image-left" %}

-Months into my new job - responsible for technology within a small company.
-Doing my work and fixing any mistakes or omissions by the team, the pain came back with a vengeance.
+Months into my new job, responsible for technology within a small company, doing my work and fixing any mistakes or omissions by the team, the pain came back with a vengeance.

 I didn't know what to do!
 I turned to Reddit and Google, who indicated standard keyboards might be to blame.
 Much research and thought later, I boiled the problem down to: